-The project‘s steering committee consists of faculty from the universities involved, i.e. the University of Groningen in the Netherlands (RUG), Nelson Mandela University in Gqeberha (formerly Port Elizabeth), South Africa (NMU) and the German University of Oldenburg (UOL) plus the project coordinator.
+The project‘s steering committee consists of faculty from the universities involved, i.e. the Nelson Mandela University in Gqeberha (formerly Port Elizabeth), South Africa (NMU), the University of Groningen (RUG) and NHL Stenden in the Netherlands, and the German University of Oldenburg (UOL) plus the project coordinator.

 Ulla Licandro is Professor of Heterogeneity and Diversity Under Special Consideration of Inclusive Educational Contexts at the Department of Special Needs Education and Rehabilitation.
 Prior to joining UOL, Prof. Licandro completed her studies in Germany (TU Dortmund), Hungary (ELTE Budapest) and the United States (University of Iowa) and was a pre- and postdoctoral researcher at Leibniz University Hannover as well as a visiting scholar at Ohio State University.